soeirosantos/cloud-endpoints-gke-container-native-lb/README.md

 ## Troubleshooting

 The main problems you may have in this setup are related to the Ingress configuration.
-You can check the [Google Cloud Troubleshooting page](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing#troubleshooting).
+You can check the Google Cloud [troubleshooting page](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing#troubleshooting) for Container-native load balancing.

-If the Ingress health check for the https example is consistently showing Unhealthy you may need to create a firewall rule to allow the Google LB to reach the backend.
+If the Ingress health check for the https example is consistently showing Unhealthy you may need to create a firewall rule to allow the Google LB to reach the backend in the 8443 port used in this example.

 ```bash
 gcloud compute firewall-rules create fw-allow-health-check-and-proxy \